peterdemin/pip-compile-multi/README.rst

 ``pip`` requires all packages to have hashes if at least one has it.
-``pip-compile-multi`` will recursively propagate this option to all environments that are referencing or referenced by passed environment name.
+``pip-compile-multi`` will recursively propagate this option to all environments that are referencing or referenced by selected environment name.

 Custom Header
 =============